holyfamilyseattle/holyfamilyseattle.github.io/content/announcements.md

 title: "Announcements"
 ---

-### Nov 20th, 2022
+### Nov 27th, 2022
 ---
-1. We are excited to invite the community to Jingle Bells '22,  the annual Christmas Celebration organized by our Sunday School program on Sunday, Dec 11th 2022, at 3:30 PM.

-We will begin the celebration with Holy mass, followed by cultural programs, fun activities and dinner.
-Please mark your calendar for Dec 11th and come join this fun celebration!

-2. The Ward Prayer meeting for Bellevue Redmond Kirkland area was conducted on 19th November, Saturday at the residence of Tom & Betty Chempananical.
-The Ward was christened as Ave Maria.
-Thanks to Father James, Hosting Family and all other Ward Members who attended this Ward Prayer meeting.
-The Ward Prayer meeting for the Bothell/Woodinville/Everett area was conducted on 19th November, Saturday at the residence of Jojo and Femy Challiserry.
-The Ward was christened as St.Joseph Ward.
-Thanks to Father James, Hosting Family and all other Ward Members who attended this Ward Prayer meeting.
-Next prayer meeting is scheduled in January.
+1. Dei Verbum Parish level Bible quiz will be conducted on Sunday, December 4th.
+Registered candidates can start the Quiz on Speed Exam site anytime between 2.00 pm to 7.00 pm PST.

+2. Jingle Bells '22 is just 2 weeks away!
+An exciting evening with fun and festivities for the whole family.
+Our performers are practicing in full swing with enthusiasm and energy.
+Stay tuned for a Christmas Raffle with not to be missed prizes 🎁

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Come join the fun on Dec 11th at 3:30pm.
+Please RSVP with your food preferences(Veg/Non Veg)by Dec 4th : <a href="http://evite.me/fksXymNtCT " target="_blank">evite</a>

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;‼️ New Location:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Lake Washington United Methodist Church &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;7525 132nd Ave NE
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Kirkland, WA 98033

+3. The LFML meeting on Dec 4th has been canceled.
+The next meeting will be on January 8th.

+4. The signup for Carol 2022 was closed and we have 42 families who signed up for Carol Visits.
+Please note that the Ward Secretary or Representatives would reach out to the families for the Date/Time Slot coordination.
+For carol group logistics planning, please mark your availability through <a href="https://forms.gle/qXPZ4yXKFVCrDj1XA" target="_blank">form</a>

+5. We have enabled provision for <a href="https://holyfamilyseattle.org/donation/" target="_blank">online donation</a>

-3. Next week’s holy mass (Sunday November 27, 2022) is at 5 PM.
-We will have Eucharistic Adoration on the 3rd Sunday of the month at 4:30pm before Mass.
+6. Next week’s holy mass (Sunday December 4th, 2022) is at 5 PM.
 Please fill up forms for intentions and Oppis <a target="_blank" href="/online-forms">here</a>.

 ---